 18) Flip Flops – No one wants to sit about in a pair of cold and soggy shoes.
 Pack a pair of flip-flops/thongs to slip into if your shoes get wet and muddy.

-20) Rain and Windproof Jacket – Especially if you’re going anywhere that the weather is changeable ( UK, I’m looking at you!).
-One minute can be sunny, then windy and then to rain!
+20) Rain and Wind Proof Jacket – Especially if you’re going anywhere that the weather is changeable ( UK, I’m looking at you!).
 Keep a lightweight wind and waterproof jacket to hand for all eventualities.

 21) Picnic Blanket – These plastic-backed ones stop any moisture from the ground coming through, and roll up with a carry handle.